 Chronic tardiness in the clinical setting is not acceptable.
 Occasionally there may be problems that may cause a student to be late.
 However, chronic tardiness exhibits unprofessional behavior and will not be tolerated.
-The clinical evaluation tool also has a critical behavior criteria regarding tardiness that states "Demonstrates consistent punctuality/attendance".
+The clinical evaluation tool also has critical behavior criteria regarding tardiness that states "Demonstrates consistent punctuality/attendance".
 This policy is per semester across all clinical courses.
 All incidents of clinical tardiness from that semester will count.
-First tardiness - verbal warning; second tardiness - written warning; third tardiness - conference with BSN Program Director and/or Associate Dean for Allied Health and possible dismissal from the program.
+First tardiness - verbal warning; second tardiness - written warning; third tardiness - conference with BSN Program Director.
+The Dean of Health Sciences will be consulted if dismissal from the program is warranted and/or recommended.